Charisma University by Charlie Houpert, is a social skills course aiming to teach the art of charisma.

 For magnetic presence comfort, confidence and power are crucial, says Charlie Houpert.

-He stresses the importance of posture -his tip: imagine a hook pulling you up- and voice -he has one single voice exercise but I loved it-.
+He stresses the importance of posture -his tip: imagine a hook pulling you up- and voice.

 Is that a “magnetic presence”?

-To be fair, Charlie Houpert does say that you can be magnetic with lower energy.
+Charlie Houpert says that you can be magnetic with lower energy.

 But most of his examples are high-energy.
-He even mentions that Marlon Brando’s magnetic low energy charisma works only because it’s scripted.
+And he says that Marlon Brando’s low-energy charisma works “only because it’s scripted”.

 Also see: